Home / Advanced Search

 Jacques Fize1, Lucile Sautot2, Martin Lentschat3, Laurence Dujourdy4, Ludovic Journaux5, Mohamed Hilal6

-Revue Internationale de Géomatique, Vol.31, No.2, pp. 329-354, 2022, DOI:10.3166/RIG.31.329-354© 2022
+Revue Internationale de Géomatique, Vol.31, No.2, pp. 329-354, 2022, DOI:10.3166/RIG.31.329-354©2022

 Abstract Le Grand Débat National, lancé début 2019 par Emmanuel Macron, président de la République, pour répondre au mouvement social des « Gilets jaunes », a permis de collecter les contributions de citoyens sur la transition écologique via une plateforme en ligne.
 Dans cet article, nous exploitons le corpus constitué par ces contributions pour identifier des zones où les participants demandent le développement de pistes cyclables et d’équipements ferroviaires.
-Pour cela, nous avons créé un modèle de classification permettant d’identifier les contributions traitant de la thématique du transport et proposé une méthode d’extraction de contributions traduisant les propositions des contributeurs.
-A… More >
+Pour cela, nous avons créé un modèle de classification permettant d’identifier les contributions traitant de la thématique du transport et proposé une méthode d’extraction de contributions traduisant More >

 • Open Access